nathphoenix/LInux_Basics/commandas.md

 usermod -aG sudo nathphoenix  (nathphoenix is the name of the user added)

-We create ssh key by loging out of the server ssh-keygen -t rsa -b 4096 and then copy this path to create the file C:\Users\Maxwell/.ssh/id_rsa note you can change this "id_rsa" to your preferred name like "bloverse_gcp" or "nath_tb" then press enter twice so that you will not use password to login using the public key generated
+We create ssh key by loging out of the server ssh-keygen -t rsa -b 4096 and then copy this path to create the file C:\Users\nathk/.ssh/id_rsa note you can change this "id_rsa" to your preferred name like "bloverse_gcp" or "nath_tb" then press enter twice so that you will not use password to login using the public key generated

-Next we send a public key to our cloud server on that bash terminal ssh-copy-id nathphoenix@161.35.97.66 using gitbash only
+Next we send a public key to our cloud server on that bash terminal:

+ssh-copy-id nathphoenix@161.35.97.66 using gitbash only (This doesn't seem to work again) OR cd into .ssh, then ssh-copy-id -i nath_tb nathphoenix@167.172.141.50

 Then launch your instance
 ssh nathphoenix@161.35.61.63
+ssh nathphoenix@161.35.48.64 -i nathan

 to stop logging in with password